 What should I do?

 If you remain under the threshold: You will pay only the Base Fee, which is calculated on the arable area of land on your property.
 There’s nothing for you to do other than keep using water responsibly.
-Your bill for the season’s water use will be mailed to you at the end of July as usual.
+Your bill for the season’s water use will be mailed to you at the end of July.

 If you go above the threshold: You will pay both the Base Fee and Consumption Fees.
-The Base Fee will be billed at the end of July as usual, and your Consumption Fees will be billed at the end of each month, beginning at the end of the first month when you exceed the threshold.
+The Base Fee will be billed at the end of July, and your Consumption Fees will be billed at the end of the growing season.
 The more you use above the threshold, the higher the rate will go.
 Here are some ways you may be able to reduce how much you pay in Consumption Fees:

 - Examine your watering practices and irrigation technologies and then modify where possible to improve efficiency and reduce waste.

-- Confirm that the arable area shown on the attached statement is correct – if the actual arable area on your property is greater than what the District has on record, your threshold will be incorrectly calculated and you’ll be paying too much in Consumption Fees.
+- Confirm that your arable area is correct – if the actual arable area on your property is greater than what the District has on record, your threshold will be incorrectly calculated and you’ll be paying too much in Consumption Fees.

-The District of Summerland will also accept applications for increases in arable area (i.e. new arable land, independent of the review).
+The District of Summerland accepts applications for increases in arable area (i.e. new arable land, independent of the review).
 The property owner will be responsible for all costs related to the installation of new water connections, or upgrades to existing connections including the cost to determine if sufficient water is available at the location if required.

 There is also a water utility buy-in fee of $4,047 per arable acre.
 This fee funds Summerland’s water utility infrastructure.